 Touring motorcycles are designed to travel the country, or even the world, with ease.
 These motorcycles are larger, sport powerful engines, and offer a more comfortable ride than other motorcycles.
 These motorcycles are designed to carry luggage and usually have ample space for a passenger, as well.
 The larger size and extra power of touring motorcycles means that they can be a little more difficult to ride and control.
 But many find the added comfort and the ability to travel long distances sway them towards choosing a touring motorcycle.

 One of the most sought after benefits of a touring motorcycle is the comfort.
 The seats offer ample give and allow the biker to sit back with their arms positioned naturally in front of them.
 These motorcycles work well for larger bikers who might require additional seat space.
 Most touring motorcycles will easily fit a passenger, as well.
 But the comforts are more than just physical.
-Touring motorcycles offer creature comforts that we all love, like built-in GPS tracking, electrical charging outlets, ample storage space, and even heat and air in some models.
+Touring motorcycles offer creature comforts that we all love, like built-in navigation system, electrical charging outlets, ample storage space, and even heat and air in some models.

 Of course, any biker will tell you that being comfortable isn’t the most important factor when choosing a motorcycle.
 Touring motorcycles have powerful engines and large fuel tanks.
 Despite the size, you won’t have to sacrifice when it comes to the engine, but keep in mind that you’ll suffer when it comes to fuel efficiency.
 So despite the extra-large fuel tank, you may find you still need to search for a gas station when you least expect it.